Blog

 Leveraging conversation intelligence for real-time coaching

-Metric Without AI Automation With Praiz AI
+Metric Without AI automation With Praiz AI

-Coaching Lead Time Months Days
+Coaching lead time Months Days

-Forecast Accuracy Guesswork Reliable
+Forecast accuracy Guesswork Reliable

 What is the difference between a sales process, a sales framework, and a sales methodology?

-The Sales Process is the linear roadmap—the concrete steps that move a deal from first contact to close.
+These concepts are complementary but serve different purposes.
+The sales process is the linear roadmap, the concrete steps that move a deal from first contact to close.

-The Sales Methodology defines the “how”: the behaviors, questioning techniques, and philosophies your reps use within each step (for example, SPIN or Sandler).
+The sales methodology defines the "how": the behaviors, questioning techniques, and philosophies your reps use within each step, for example SPIN or Sandler.

 What are the core components of the MEDDPICC framework?

+It covers Metrics (quantified value), the Economic Buyer, Decision Criteria, and the Decision Process.
 It also includes the Paper Process (legal and procurement steps), Identify Pain, the Champion, and Competition.

 Systematically validating these points turns forecasting from intuition into a repeatable, evidence-based process.